 Let’s start with some of the more common “minor” issues that might be raised in a trademark office action.
 Many of these are administrative issues that are fairly easy to resolve.
 They typically do not require any kind of argument to the trademark examining attorney.

-One common issue is that the trademark application did not use the proper class for its goods and services.
-The examining attorney also might require a change to the identification of goods and services.
-Usually they want to make the identification more specific.
+One common issue is that the proper classes have not been designated for the goods and services listed in the application.
+The examining attorney could also require changes to the description of your goods and services.
+Usually they want you to make the identification more specific.
 The trademark examining attorney may require the applicant to disclaim any generic or descriptive parts of the mark.
-And if the mark uses a name, the examining attorney may need to know if the name identifies a living person.
+If the mark uses a name, the examining attorney may need to know if the name identifies a living person.

 On the other hand, there are some issues the trademark examining attorney may raise that can be difficult to overcome without a strong legal argument.
-For example, a trademark examining attorney finding that your mark is likely to be confused with an existing registration or pending application will not be easy to overcome.
+For example, if the trademark examining attorney assigned to your application believes that your trademark is likely to be confused with the trademark in an existing registration or pending application, they will issue a likelihood of confusion refusal that will not be easy to overcome.
 This is why I recommend performing a trademark search before filing an application.
 They also might refuse registration on the basis that your mark is generic or descriptive.

 Your trademark office action response can be filed on the U.S. Patent & Trademark Office’s website.
 Use the Trademark Electronic Application System (TEAS) to file the response.
 Of course, while the response form is available for you to use in TEAS, I would definitely recommend having an experienced trademark attorney file the response on your behalf.
 Doing so ensures that you will understand the issues raised, and that your response will address each of them.
 It can also be easy to make costly mistakes if you have never filed a response before.